Data protection policy of Bischöfliches Hilfswerk MISEREOR e. V. (The German Catholic Bishops’ Organisation for Development Cooperation)

 Logging/Server log data

 We reserve the right to check these data retrospectively if we become aware of concrete indications that there has been some unlawful use.
-These data are deleted immediately as soon as they are no longer required for their purpose, but in any event no later than after six months.
+These data shall be deleted after no more than 14 days.

 Liability for own content